 Evaluator Group Comment: Pure Storage marketing calls the controllers “active/active” but they are really active/passive in that both controllers cannot be actively transferring data between devices and hosts.
 The “expanded” definition of active/active used is because the standby controller keeps the host bus adapters active and allows selections to pass to the other controllers.

 The FlashArray //X is an update of the controller hardware but the first that utilizes NVMe protocol and PCIe interfaces for custom designed flash modules called DirectFlash.
-DirectFlash can replace the use of standard SSDs in FlashArray //X and previous //m systems are upgradable according to the guarantee made in the fall of 2016.
+DirectFlash can replace the use of standard SSDs in FlashArray //X, FlashArray //C, and previous //m systems are upgradable according to the guarantee made in the fall of 2016.
 Pure Storage claims a 4x performance improvement with the use of NVMe DirectFlash modules vs SSDs.
 The //X70 and //X90 can utilize a further performance increase by using Pure Storage’s DirectMemory cache.
 DirectMemory offers Optane SCM modules that can be used for read caching.

 Use of NVRAM accelerates write performance by allowing the system to acknowledge a write and then coalesce data before storing it across solid-state drive modules.